deep404/crypto_security_labs/Lab4/README.md

 __7. In order to run the app change the location of audit files in the code and run the .py code in any CLI with python support;__

-__8. In the 'Lab3' folder there is an example of input -> 'audit.json' and output after running the 'Run Audit' option -> 'audit_result.txt'.
-Also, I uploaded the .audit for the Ubuntu 16.04, so you can try on your Ubuntu 16.04 OS;__
+__8. I uploaded the .audit for the Ubuntu 16.04, so you can try on your Ubuntu 16.04 OS;__

 __9. You can use the video like a tutorial how to use the application;__